 Students who live far from campus or are distance learning student who never actually take classes will need to supply copies of identification along with a form completed and notarized.
 Students needing to use a notary can find one generally at their local bank.

 Student Financial Aid staff will review all submitted items for verification.
 Assuming all documents are correctly submitted, information will be compared to your FAFSA data with necessary updates made by staff.

-If changes are made, you will receive an updated Student Aid Report via email highlighting the changes made.
+If changes are made, you will receive an updated FAFSA Submission Summary via email highlighting the changes made.
 If you have questions about those changes, you can speak with Enrollment Services staff.

 Once your information is verified and any FAFSA updates made, aid eligibility adjustments will be made if needed or awarding of aid be completed.